sarahpagan/558-project2/README.md

 This function interacts with the activities/parks endpoint to retrieve parks associated with your activities.
-The required inputs are `key` and `activities`, a character vector of activities (e.g. \`c(“Hiking”, “Horse Trekking”)).
+The required inputs are `key` and `activities`, a character vector of activities
+(e.g. `c("Hiking", "Horse Trekking")`).
 The output is a tibble of NPS parks related to the input activities.

 ``` r
 get_NPS_activities <- function(key, activities){